shabeer-syed/acesinehrs/_pages/starterguide.md

 Unless specified, indicators refers to information recorded in both child and maternal records.

-**Note:** The indicators uses the [control flow methods](https://adv-r.hadley.nz/control-flow.html) [2](https://advanced-r-solutions.rbind.io/control-flow.html) to implement rule-based algorithms must be applied to specific indicators (mainly HRP-CM) to prevent misclassification including age-restrictions, exclusions of accidental injuries, genetic predispositions (bone diseases), traumatic birth injuries or maternal-child transmissions during birth (see below).
+**Note:** The indicators uses [control flow methods](https://advanced-r-solutions.rbind.io/control-flow.html) to implement rule-based algorithms must be applied to specific indicators (mainly HRP-CM) to prevent misclassification including age-restrictions, exclusions of accidental injuries, genetic predispositions (bone diseases), traumatic birth injuries or maternal-child transmissions during birth (see below).
 {: .notice--warning}

-<span style="color:red">Rule-based algorithms must be applied to specific indicators (mainly HRP-CM) to prevent misclassification including age-restrictions, exclusions of accidental injuries, genetic predispositions (bone diseases), traumatic birth injuries or maternal-child transmissions during birth (see below).</span>

-If you're running Jekyll v3.7+ and self-hosting you can quickly install the theme as a Ruby gem.

 ## Download code lists
 Right click on link to save as a ".txt" file (i.e. using option "save link as")